 Online Education Coordinator

-Joseph Shadle is Director of the Center for Mission and Identity and Founding Director of Institute for Ignatian Spirituality and Leadership at Xavier University.
-Joe works with Xavier’s advisory boards, faculty, staff and administrators helping them apply principles of Ignatian spirituality and Jesuit education to their positions within the University.
-In addition, he coordinates Xavier’s participation in national mission-focused initiatives and oversees the development of digital and print resources that support the educational mission at Xavier.
-His recent article Advancing Mission through Digital Resources was published in the Association of Catholic Colleges and Universities’ A Mission Officer Handbook: Collaborating with Partners.
-Prior to coming to Xavier, Joe served as Pastoral Associate for St. John Fisher Catholic Church and taught at the Athenaeum of Ohio.
-He continues to be an adjunct faculty member at Thomas More College where he teaches Understanding the Old Testament, Understanding the New Testament and World Religions of the West: Islam, Judaism and Christianity.
-He is a popular speaker specializing in scripture, ministry, education, and spirituality.
-Joe’s degrees include an MBA from Xavier University, a Master’s of Divinity and a Master’s in Biblical Studies degrees from Athenaeum of Ohio.
-He currently chairs the CPE Advisory Committee at Children's Hospital Medical Center in Cincinnati.
+Joe Shadle serves as the Director of the Center for Mission and Identity at Xavier University where he works with the University’s advisory boards, faculty, staff, and administrators helping them apply principles of Ignatian spirituality and Jesuit education to their positions within the University.
+In addition, he oversees the development of print and digital resources, like www.jesuitresource.org, that support the educational mission of Xavier and the broader Jesuit educational network.
+As an adjunct faculty member in Xavier’s Williams College of Business, Joe teaches the course Spirituality and Leadership for MBA students both on-ground and online.
+He is also the Online Workshop Coordinator for the Ignatian Colleagues Program.
+Prior coming to Xavier, Joe served as Pastoral Associate for St. John Fisher Catholic Church and taught at the Athenaeum of Ohio/Mt.
+St. Mary’s Seminary in Cincinnati, Ohio.
+He continues to be an adjunct faculty member at Thomas More University where he teaches courses in scripture and world religions.
+In 2016, Thomas More University named him “Outstanding Adjunct Faculty Member of the Year”.
+He is a popular speaker specializing in scripture, leadership, and spirituality.
+Joe has received his MBA from Xavier University and his Master of Divinity and M.A. in Biblical Studies from the Athenaeum of Ohio/Mt.
+St. Mary’s Seminary.
+Additionally, he chairs the Clinical Pastoral Education Advisory Committee at Cincinnati Children’s Hospital Medical Center.